openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 Problems, Exercises, and Tools
 ###############################

 You can add a wide variety of different types of problems, exercises, and tools to your course outline.
-By default, a core set of :ref:`problem types<Working with Problem Components>` is available for you to include in your course.
+By default, a core set of :ref:`problem types<Working with Problem Components>` is available in Studio for you to include in your course.
 You have the option to expand the initial set of core problem types by enabling additional exercises and tools.

 .. contents::
   :local: